TheRealBeef/Mist-Survival-FOV-Fix/README.md

 # Mist Survival FOVFix
-Allows choosing of higher than 90 FOV in Mist Survival
+Allows choosing of higher than 90 FOV in Mist Survival (Up to 110)

 # Instructions